ACV facts & figures

 How to Prevent Lot Rot

 Lot rot doesn’t have to be inevitable.
-Dealers can prevent it from happening and solve issues to protect their investment starting with efficient inventory management.
+Dealers can prevent it from happening and solve issues to protect their investment starting with efficient inventory management, as well as ensuring quality auto reconditioning before a sale.
 Lot rot is innately tied to inventory management.
 When the inventory is appropriate, dealers will be turning vehicles not sitting on them.
 Not surprisingly, some of the most effective tactics to prevent lot rot involve managing inventory.

 Invest in a Good Inventory Management System